 Battle of the Books

 Battle of the Books is a program designed to encourage and reward fourth and fifth grade readers.
-Grace A. Dow Librarians choose twenty books which encompass a variety of interests and introduce students to a wide range of literature.
-During battle season, students discuss the books with their teammates, team manager and other adults, so that reading becomes a shared activity.
-While reaping the rewards of reading and team building, the students also discover that they are having a lot of fun!
+Grace A. Dow Librarians choose fifteen books which encompass a variety of interests and introduce students to a wide range of literature.
+During Battle season, students discuss the books with their teammates, team manager and other adults, so that reading becomes a shared activity.
+While reaping the rewards of reading and team building, the students also discover that they are having a lot of FUN!

-The Championship Battle will take place the following week in the library auditorium with a reception in the Mezzanine following the Battle.
-All registered teams are invited to attend and celebrate teamwork and reading!
+The Championship Battle will take place the following weekend in the Library Auditorium with a reception following the Battle.
+All registered teams are encouraged to attend and celebrate teamwork and reading!

 For additional information, please contact Library Youth Services at 989-837-3466.